Gao-Chuan/Union-under-Duress/README.md

 ### Attack Strategies:

 1. Attackers can raise the priority of their malicious libraries, allowing them to override resources in lower-priority, legitimate libraries.
 2. Real-world examples include overriding the CDN URL of Razorpay, a payment platform, and replacing AWS credentials in the MistPlay SDK.
-These attacks don't involve illicit actions but misuse ARC's legitimate operations​​.
+These attacks do not involve illicit code but instead, they misuse ARC's legitimate operations.

 ### Methodology and Analysis: